-Pollution burden varies between western and eastern Unincorporated Alameda County.
-Looking at Figure F-36, Ashland, Cherryland, Hayward Acres communities have the highest scores, with areas around Mission Boulevard having the worst score between 70-80.
-These areas with the highest scores directly correspond with the less positive economic outcomes (Figures F-38 and F-30), low resource areas (Figure F-28), and high housing burdened areas (Figures F-39 and F-41).
+Pollution burden varies between western and eastern Unincorporated Alameda County. -Looking at Figure F-3638, the Ashland, Cherryland, Hayward Acres communities have the highest scores, with areas around Mission Boulevard having the worst score between 70-80.
+These areas with the highest scores directly correspond with those with the less positive economic outcomes (Figures F-38-32 and F-3033), low resource areas (Figure F-2830), and high housing-burdened areas (Figures F-30-41 and F-4143).
 As described in the Neighborhood Analysis section, these same areas have significant Hispanic or Latine populations and larger portions of the population living below the poverty level.
 The hillside areas of Castro Valley have markedly lower environmental scores, like many hill areas in Alameda County.
 Closer to the Castro Valley Downtown Business District (tract 4310) scores increase to 50-60 and 60-70, reflecting proximity to highways.
-Overall, Western Unincorporated Alameda County have worse scores compared to eastern Unincorporated Alameda County (Figure F-37).
+Overall, Western-western Unincorporated Alameda County (Figure F-3739).
 There are no census tracts within Unincorporated Alameda County that has the highest, most environmentally burdened scores, 90 - 100.
 Part of Cherryland near Mission Boulevard (tract 4355) and Hayward Acres (tract 4362) have the highest composite scores in the jurisdiction.

 The areas most burdened by negative environmental indicators in the unincorporated areas are part of the Environmental Justice Priority communities, discussed elsewhere in this appendix, in the draft Environmental Justice Element.
-Staff anticipate bringing the element to the Board of Supervisors for adoption in June 2024.
+Staff anticipate bringing the element to the Board of Supervisors for adoption in June-August 2024.
 This element, should it be adopted, will create significant social infrastructure to make major investments in the quality of life of residents in the unincorporated areas, especially those most burdened.
-To see the complete list of all policies, action items, and catalyzing actions proposed by the Environmental Justice Element, see here: https://www.acgov.org/cda/planning/generalplans/publicdraft.htm
+To see the complete list of all policies,

-10 The CalEnviroScreen 4.0 tool and information about the CalEnviroScreen composite score methodology can be found here: https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-40
+&lt;sup>10 The CalEnviroScreen 4.0 tool and information about the CalEnviroScreen composite score methodology can be found here: https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-40